Semaglutide Side Effects: What to Expect & How to Manage Them

 • Active DEA registration where applicable (note: GLP-1 medications are not controlled substances)

-• Telehealth practice across all 50 US states and DC through the MD Integrations Medical Services Organization
+• Telehealth practice across the states we currently serve through the MD Integrations Medical Services Organization (coverage varies by state; see our states page)

-• Dispensing pharmacy partner: Belmar Pharma Solutions (LegitScript certified, NABP accredited, 503A and 503B compounding)
+• Dispensing pharmacy partner: Belmar Pharma Solutions (LegitScript certified, NABP accredited); Majesta prescriptions are dispensed through Belmar's state-licensed 503A compounding pharmacy

 Areas of expertise